 After strolling around town for a short while, we eventually made it to our destination.
 To no surprise, we landed at the famous five-star hotel “Grand Hôtel”, and it was here where we would finally get to meet one of the pioneers of visual kei.

-Once we were in Yoshiki’s hotel room, our eyes were met by his big entourage who documents Yoshiki’s every inch of his movements.
-Then, shortly after, Yoshiki entered the room after just finishing his live streaming for his niconico “YOSHIKI CHANNEL”.
-After a few exchange of formal words, we began the interview that would end up being a disheartening, but also humorous, friendly chat.
+Once we were in Yoshiki’s hotel room, our eyes were met by his big entourage who documents Yoshiki’s every inch of movement.
+Then, shortly after, Yoshiki entered the room after just finishing livestreaming for his niconico “YOSHIKI CHANNEL”.
+After a few exchanges of formal words, we began the interview that would end up being a disheartening, but also humorous and friendly chat.

 It’s an honor meeting you here today in Stockholm, have you been enjoying the screenings and Q&A sessions tour so far?

 I’ve been completely enjoying it!
 First of all, I’m very amazed by the fact that there are so many fans in Europe.

 Indeed!
 Both of your shows in Sweden have been completely sold out and your coming shows are all sold out as well!

 Yeah, that’s right!